smitabharat/Smart-Meeting-Scheduler/README.md

 # Smart-Meeting-Scheduler
 A simple Go-based meeting scheduler using the **Fiber** web framework.
 This API allows users to schedule meetings by finding common available time slots across participants’ calendars.
+This service will accept a request to schedule a new meeting for a list of participants and will find the optimal time slot based on their existing calendars and a set of scheduling preferences.
 ## Table of Contents

 - [Architecture & Design](#architecture--design)